-Douglas College, with campuses in New Westminster and Coquitlam, is the college of choice for students from a large and densely populated region north of the Fraser River from Burnaby to Maple Ridge.
+With campuses in New Westminster and Coquitlam, Douglas College is the college of choice for students from a large and densely populated region north of the Fraser River from Burnaby to Maple Ridge.
 Centrally located in the Lower Mainland near the junction of the Millennium and Expo lines of the SkyTrain, the New Westminster campus is one of the most accessible campuses in the BC post-secondary system.
-It is an urban facility, consisting of six stories plus underground parking situated on a single city block.
+It is an urban facility, consisting of a six-story building plus underground parking situated on a single city block.
 Douglas College's Coquitlam campus, is part of a civic complex that includes a secondary school, fine arts centre, pool, library, city hall, stadium, and parkland.
-This complex is immediately adjacent to a SkyTrain station on the new Evergreen line, which should be operational in 2017.
-In addition to the two main campuses, contract training facilities operate in Burnaby, Maple Ridge, and Surrey.
+This complex is immediately adjacent to a SkyTrain station on the new Evergreen line.
+In addition to the two main campuses, Douglas College operates contract training facilities in Burnaby, Maple Ridge, and Surrey.